sindresorhus/electron-context-menu/readme.md

 })();
 ```

-Note that the return value of `contextMenu()` is a dispose function:
+The return value of `contextMenu()` is a function that disposes of the created event listeners:

 ```js
 const dispose = contextMenu({ ...options });
 dispose();
 ```

-This function removes all event listeners and thereby deactivates the created menu for the future.
-However, it does not close or dispose of any currently visible context menu.

 ## API